-BCPN208 Spreadsheet: EXCEL
+BCPN208 Spreadsheet: EXCEL 3 Credits

-This course provides students with knowledge of EXCEL, a spreadsheet program for managing and presenting data in the

-Microsoft Windows environment.
+This course provides students with knowledge of EXCEL, a spreadsheet program for managing and presenting data in the Microsoft Windows environment.
 EXCEL offers spreadsheets, charting, drawing, scenario, data maps, and macros.
 (This course helps prepare students to take the Microsoft Expert Level Certification Exam).
 Prerequisite: BCPN101

-BCPN213 Database Management: ACCESS 3 Credits A study of the uses of data and files, database design, and the physical utilization of database access systems.
+BCPN213 Database Management: ACCESS 3 Credits

+A study of the uses of data and files, database design, and the physical utilization of database access systems.
 Topics include database design, terminology, and the creation of tables, forms, queries, reports and macros and Structured Query Language (SQL).
 The lab component will include the development of applications using MS Access, a relational database.
 (This course helps prepare students to take the Microsoft Expert Level Certification Exam.)
-Prerequisite: BCPN101 or CPTN101 for Computer Science majors.
+Prerequisite: BCPN101 or CPTN101 for Computer Science majors design principles to create and produce high quality digital publications.
+Prerequisite: BCPN101